transkatgirl/Tapestry-Loom/weave/README.md

 # Tapestry Loom Weave

-This Rust WASM module implements the weave document format used in Tapestry Loom.
+This Rust library / WASM module provides an API for using Tapestry Loom's weave format.